What Is Thermal Transfer Printing? Process, Components, & Uses

 SUBSTRATE COMPONENTS

-The substrate is the label material that the thermal transfer printer will produce the image on.
+The substrate is the label material on which the thermal transfer printer will produce the image.
 Here are the main components:

 • LINER – The liner is almost always a paper material with a silicon coating.
 Its primary functions are to promote easy handling of the label before and during printing, and to protect the adhesive layer.
 The liner is removed at the end of the process when the label is ready to adhere to its intended object.